 Cal Grant Community College Entitlement Award

 The Cal Grant Community College Entitlement Award is for students attending a California Community College (CCC).
-Applicants must submit a verified Cal Grant GPA, FASFA or CA Dream Act Application (CADAA) to the California Student Aid Commission by September 2.
-New awards will become available in the Fall of 2021.
+Applicants must submit a FAFSA or CA Dream Act Application, plus a verified Cal Grant GPA to the California Student Aid Commission by September 2.

 Who is considered for a Community College Entitlement Award

-- Students enrolled at a California Community College in their award year
+- Students must be enrolled at a California Community College

 - Students who meet the general Cal Grant eligibility requirements, which can be found here

 - Deadline is September 2nd of each award year